Alcester: Notable buildings

 Today the town features architecture from the Medieval, Tudor, Georgian, Victorian eras and the 20th century.
 The oldest house appears to be The Old Malthouse at the corner of Church Street and Malt Mill Lane, which probably dates from about 1500.

 St Nicholas's Church is a Grade II* listed building.
 Its clock is in an unusual position on the south-west corner of the 14th-century tower, to make it visible from the High Street.
 The church also houses the tomb of Fulke Greville, grandfather of poet and statesman Fulke Greville, 1st Baron Brooke.
 The church's Georgian nave with Doric columns and plastered ceiling is believed to have been designed by Francis Smith of Warwick, supervisor of its rebuild by the Woodward brothers of Chipping Campden in 1729.

 Alcester Town Hall was built between 1618 and 1641, and is a grade I listed building.

+There are some 145 Grade II and II* listed buildings in and around Alcester, including some fine examples of half-timbered construction.

+Governance

+Alcester is split into the wards of Alcester East, Alcester West, and Salford Priors and Alcester Rural on Stratford-on-Avon District Council, represented by council leader Councillor Susan Juned, as well as Councillor Tom Ballinger (both of the Liberal Democrats), and Councillor Ashley Jones (of Reform UK), respectively.

+Alcester is represented by the Alcester ward on Warwickshire County Council by Councillor James Norris, a member of the Liberal Democrats, since 2025.

+Nationally, Alcester is contained in the Stratford-on-Avon parliamentary constituency, the seat of Manuela Perteghella, a Liberal Democrat, since 2024.
+Perteghella is the first woman and first non-Conservative to win in the seat; it was considered 'safe' for the Tories until her election.